 Naming things, in the Bible, is important.
 It signifies authority.
 Even in our world, parents choose their childrens’ names, because they have authority over them.
 Cities and countries get to name places like mountains, lakes, and rivers, because they have the authority to do so.
 So, from the fact that God had Adam name the animals, it is clear that Adam has been made head over Creation by God.
 This will come up later, as well.

 One other purpose for Adam naming the animals was so that Adam could figure out that none of them were to be his mate.
 Yes, toucans, peacocks, and zebras are pretty, but they’re not quite the same thing as the woman would be.
 So, God puts Adam to sleep, takes out a rib, and makes a woman out of that rib.

-“Hold on!” you might say.
+“Hold on!” one might say.
 “Men and women have the same number of ribs.
 This couldn’t be true!”
 Actually, the rib would grow back, if the operation were done correctly2.
-And, being the Great Physician, we can safely assume that God did it correctly.
+And, He being the Great Physician, we can safely assume that God did it correctly.

 When Adam woke up, he probably said something like “Oo la LAH”.
 OK, that’s not true; what he actually said was “This is now bone of my bones, and flesh of my flesh; she shall be called Woman, because she was taken out of Man.”
 But, “oo la lah” sounds much cooler, and face it: I’m a guy.

 Then the text (not necessarily Adam) says “For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.”
 This has been the basis for marriage ever since.
 Perhaps in his marriage vows, Adam might have been thinking, “you’re the only woman for me!”
 While this is a good thing for husbands to say to their wives, in this case Eve was the only woman, period.